ricewind012/win95-themes/docs/vscode.md

 ## Caveats

 - [Scrollbars arrows](https://github.com/microsoft/vscode/issues/130616#issuecomment-1076061821) are undocumented and may be removed at any time.
-- Editor and scrollbars may move out of bounds.
+- Scrollbars move out of bounds when scrolling to the bottom.
 - Some icons are absent.

 ## Preview